Javran/haskell-style-guide/README.md

 One blank line between top-level definitions.
 No blank lines between type signatures and function definitions.
 Add one blank line between functions in a type class instance declaration if the functions bodies are large.
 Use your judgement.

 ### Whitespace

-Surround binary operators with a single space on either side.
-Use your better judgement for the insertion of spaces around arithmetic operators but always be consistent about whitespace on either side of a binary operator.
+Surround binary operators with a single space on either side, including all arithmetic operators.
 Don't insert a space after a lambda.

 ### Data Declarations